Gloucester Corporation Tramways

 Gloucester Corporation Tramways operated an electric tramway service in Gloucester between 1904 and 1933.

 History

 Gloucester City Council purchased the assets of the horse-drawn Gloucester Tramways Company in 1902, with the intention of electrifying and extending the service.
 The horse tramway had been built to the 4' gauge, but the replacement electric service was built to the 3'6" gauge.

 The contractor for the rebuilding was George Law of Kidderminster.
 Edgar Allen and Company of the Imperial Steelworks and Yorkshire Steel and Engineering Works, Sheffield, provided the tramlines.

 The electric service opened on 7 May 1904.
 Thirty tramcars were delivered in two batches from Brush Electrical Machines of Loughborough.
 The livery was crimson lake and cream, but, during World War I, the livery changed to all-grey.
-This could have been due to a shortage of paint, or because the trams went to Brockworth Aerodrome, a sensitive military area.
 This all-grey livery lasted until the system's closure.